cambiegroup/flowchem/docs/development/additional/add_device/example_explained.md

     ...
 ```

-And finally, a class to customize the serial communication, which is possible to control a series of devices
+And finally, a class to setup up the serial connection, which can control a series of devices
 through the same port:

 ```python